tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

    - :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_custom_function`: this method lets you specify a custom variable thrust vector as a function, a constant specific impulse, and the frame in which the thrust is defined (default: inertial orientation).
    - :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_and_isp_from_custom_function`: this method adds the capability of specifying a custom variable specific impulse as a function.
-   - :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude`: this method takes :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustDirectionSettings` and :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings` as inputs.
-These thrust `direction are discussed further on this page: <#thrust-direction>`_ and `magnitude <#thrust-magnitude>`_.
+   - :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude`: this
+     method takes :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustDirectionSettings` and
+     :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings` as inputs.
+These thrust
+     objects are presented below separately for thrust `direction <#thrust-direction>`_ and `magnitude <#thrust-magnitude>`_.
 The settings are created using factory functions, in the same was as acceleration settings, environment settings, etc.

-An typical representative example on how the thrust acceleration can be set up, using the available :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude` function, is provided below:
+A typical representative example on how the thrust acceleration can be set up, using the available :func:`~tudatpy .numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude` function, is provided below:

    .. tabs::